converspace/activitypush-specification/README.md

 < {JSON Activity Streams}
 ```

 `pingback.receiver` needs to figure out the `activity` based on the `content-type` (if it's a HTML page look for Activity Streams microformat, if it's a JSON Activity Stream just read it).
+Once it has the `activity`, `pingback.receiver` should check that the `object` in the `activity` is valid.

 ## See also